 The first such tax to draw the ire of colonists was the Stamp Act, passed in 1765, which required that almost all paper goods, such as diplomas, land deeds, contracts, and newspapers, have revenue stamps placed on them.
 The outcry was so great that the new tax was quickly withdrawn, but its repeal was soon followed by a series of other tax acts, such as the Townshend Acts (1767), which imposed taxes on many everyday objects such as glass, tea, and paint.

 Following this event, later known as the Boston Massacre, resistance to British rule grew, especially in the colony of Massachusetts.
 In December 1773, a group of Boston men boarded a ship in Boston harbor and threw its cargo of tea, owned by the British East India Company, into the water to protest British policies, including the granting of a monopoly on tea to the British East India Company, which many colonial merchants resented.
 This act of defiance became known as the Boston Tea Party.
-Today, many who do not agree with the positions of the Democratic or the Republican Party have organized themselves into an oppositional group dubbed the Tea Party.
+In the 2010s, many who did not agree with the positions of the Democratic or the Republican Party organized themselves into an oppositional group dubbed the Tea Party (Figure 2.4).

 In the early months of 1774, Parliament responded to this latest act of colonial defiance by passing a series of laws called the Coercive Acts, intended to punish Boston for leading resistance to British rule and to restore order in the colonies.
 These acts virtually abolished town meetings in Massachusetts and otherwise interfered with the colony’s ability to govern itself.
 This assault on Massachusetts and its economy enraged people throughout the colonies, and delegates from all the colonies except Georgia formed the First Continental Congress to create a unified opposition to Great Britain.
 Among other things, members of the institution developed a declaration of rights and grievances.

 In May 1775, delegates met again in the Second Continental Congress.
 By this time, war with Great Britain had already begun, following skirmishes between colonial militiamen and British troops at Lexington and Concord, Massachusetts.
 Congress drafted a Declaration of Causes explaining the colonies’ reasons for rebellion.
-On July 2, 1776, Congress declared American independence from Britain and two days later signed the Declaration of Independence.
+On July 2, 1776, Congress declared American independence from Britain and two days later signed the .